 The MBRP program is not in conflict with the 12-Step approach.
 There is more in common between the two approaches, like emphasizing acceptance, letting go, and the value attributed to meditation/prayer.

 In addition, the MBRP approach incorporates elements of cognitive-behavioral relapse prevention, which focus on building the individual’s capacity to cope, and on increasing self-efficacy.

-Besides help with the psychological aspects of stress management, the Clinic Les Alpes’ Medical Spa offers a variety of physical therapies including:
+Besides help with the psychological aspects of stress management, our private rehab centre has a Medical Spa offers a variety of physical therapies including:

 “Serenity” is the name given to a quite extraordinary space carved out of the mountain side with spectacular mountain views and is reached only by a tunnel from the treatment level.
 It is a place in which to meditate, reflect quietly, rest or partake of Light Therapy.